How Long Does Hearing Loss Last After Shooting a Gun?

 How Long Does Tinnitus Last - Is Tinnitus Permanent?

-Tinnitus can be a real "ear-ritation".
-It's like that annoying guest who never leaves, except it's in your ears.
-But the good news is that it doesn't have to stay permanently.
 Tinnitus is usually temporary and can go away within a few hours to a few days.
-However, in some cases, it can be chronic and stick around like that clingy ex you just can't shake off.
+However, in some cases, it can be chronic and stick around.

 If you're experiencing tinnitus, don't worry, you're not alone.
 It's pretty common among shooters who forget their hearing protection.